 Skip to Content

-In addition to his transactional practice, John provides the firm’s lending clients with comprehensive, detailed advice on commercial loan documentation (including commitment letters, notes, and mortgages) and all types of credit supporting documentation, such as guarantees and environmental indemnities.
-With a career spanning many decades which have seen several turns of the real estate cycle, John’s background includes broad and significant experience in loan workouts and restructurings, mortgage foreclosures, and mortgage enforcement, having represented numerous lenders in matters involving note sales, deeds-in-lieu of foreclosure, short sales, and REO sales (individual and bulk).
-John’s widespread experience with distressed loans provides the Firm with a unique and comprehensive perspective on loan documentation and necessary provisions to protect lenders and facilitate asset recovery or asset transfers.
+With a career spanning many decades which have seen several turns of the real estate cycle, John’s background includes broad and significant experience in loan workouts and restructurings, mortgage foreclosures, and mortgage enforcement, having represented numerous lenders in note sales (individual and bulk), deeds-in-lieu of foreclosure, short sales, and REO sales.
+John’s expansive experience with distressed loans provides the Firm and it clients with a unique and comprehensive perspective on loan documentation and the necessary provisions to protect lenders and facilitate asset recovery or asset transfers.

 Throughout his career, John has litigated many cases on behalf of the firm's banking clients, including title claims, account disputes, receivership matters, landlord-tenant disputes, and contract disputes.
 His experience extends to the appellate level, and he has successfully represented numerous clients in state and federal appeals.